Save $200 on Vancouver ICBC 2019 Early Bird Tickets Good Before Midnight August 21, 2019

 Includes Admission to Conference, Expo, and After Party

-Vancouver Early Bird - $549 USD - All Inclusive - Access to VIP Reception on 15 September, Conference and After-Party on 16 September.
-VIP Reception will be held on 15 September at 7pm at the Westin Bayshore Hotel.
-The International Cannabis Business conference will be held on Monday, 16 September 2019.
+Vancouver Early Bird - $549 USD - All Inclusive - Access to VIP Reception on 15 September, Conference and After-Party on 16 September The International Cannabis Business conference will be held on Monday, 16 September 2019.
 All Inclusive tickets include entry to our exclusive VIP Reception on Sunday 15 September, all speaker sessions and exhibitor area on Monday, 16 September and entry to an exclusive private after-party on Monday night.
 Ticket purchase is in US Dollars.

 Includes Admission to VIP Reception, Conference, Expo, After Party